ram-p/ram-p.github.io/_pages/about.md

 News
 ------
+- July 27, 2024 — Our article "Analysis of Gradient Descent with Varying Step Sizes using Integral Quadratic Constraints", containing most of my MS work at Michigan, has been accepted for publication in the _IEEE Transactions on Automatic Control_ as a technical note!

 - July 24, 2024 — Our paper "How Much Reserve Fuel: Quantifying the Maximal Energy Cost of System Disturbances" has been accepted for presentation at the _2024 IEEE Conference on Decision and Control (CDC)_ in December!

 - July 9, 2024 — I've been selected as a mentor for the [Undergraduate Research Apprenticeship Program (URAP)](https://grad.illinois.edu/urap) from the Graduate College at Illinois for 2024-2025.